China says Japan ties anniversary ruined by island row

 "But due to Japan's erroneous action of illegally buying the Diaoyu islands, many plans have been ruined, and currently many activities have been affected.
 The culpability lies entirely with Japan."

-Japanese media have reported that the China-Japan Friendship Association will go ahead with a large-scale ceremony in Beijing next week to mark Japan's switching of diplomatic recognition from Taiwan to China four decades ago.
+Japanese media have reported that the China-Japan Friendship Association will go ahead with a large-scale ceremony in Beijing on Thursday to mark Japan's switching of diplomatic recognition from Taiwan to China four decades ago.

 Sino-Japanese ties have long been plagued by China's bitter memories of Japan's military aggression in the 1930s and 1940s and present rivalry over resources.
 The islands are believed to be surrounded by energy-rich waters.